 When staff at Australia's overseas missions are advised not to use particular airlines due to safety concerns, this will be clearly stated in the travel advice for that destination.

 Inclement weather can affect air travel in any season, even on the clearest of days.
-Whether it's high winds, rain, sleet or snow, or volcanic ash, each year brings a slew of delays that could have a negative impact on your air travel.
+Whether it's high winds, rain, sleet or snow, or volcanic ash, each season brings a slew of possible delays that could have a negative impact on your air travel.
 Before you leave for travel of any kind, it is always a good idea to check the forecasts for your departure and destination city.
-For aviation weather information and forecasts visit the Australian Bureau of Meteorology or you may also consult our Severe Weather publication.
+For aviation-related weather information and forecasts visit the Australian Bureau of Meteorology or you may also consult our severe weather page.

 Global aviation remains a potential terrorist target.
 Due to attacks and foiled plots targeting passenger and cargo transportation in the last decade, aviation security authorities around the world have enhanced security procedures at airports and limited what passengers can carry in their hand luggage.
 Individual countries or airlines may put in place additional passenger screening measures and restrictions at short notice, which could cause delays at airports.
 You should follow the directions of airport security staff and flight crews at all times.